SIRA Logo

 These explanatory notes:

-• provide guidance for allied health practitioners who deliver services in the NSW workers compensation and motor accident schemes (personal injury schemes) on completing the Allied health treatment request (AHTR)
+• provide guidance for allied health practitioners who deliver services in the NSW workers compensation and CTP schemes (personal injury schemes) on completing the Allied health treatment request (AHTR)

 • explain the purpose and requirements of each section of the AHTR.